(for reference materials and instructions, click on the Zoom category link to the right)

 - The Host can unmute one or more attendees

 Zoom is a synchronous and asynchronous video, audio, and desktop collaboration software soon to be integrated into Blackboard by the University.
 You can utilize the tool for synchronous office hours, guest speakers, or asynchronous micro-lecture recordings direct from your laptop.
+You can hold individual/group meetings, asynchronous/synchronous presentations, or even create pre-recorded course content with quizzes.

 Enrich teaching & learning